GrailFinder/tnotes/README.md

 ### Writing
 ```
 $ tnotes new_idea -w "I need to make online poker site and be rich"
-I need to make online poker site and be rich
 $ tnotes new_idea -w "it should have corrupt RNG as anywhere else"
-it should have corrupt RNG as anywhere else

 $ tnotes new_idea -i
 you're writing in /home/$USER/.config/tnotes/default.tsv,